 Stick to one of the genuine methods above, and you shouldn’t experience any of these issues.

-Now you know how to post on Instagram from your PC or Mac.
-It seems impossible at first, but with a little bit of work you can easily post your favorite pictures from your desktop.
-Whether you want to share art you’ve created or selfies taken with your computer’s webcam, you’re all set.
+Now, you should know how to post on Instagram from your PC or Mac.
+It seems impossible at first, but with a little bit of work, you can easily post your favorite pictures from your desktop.
+Whether you want to share art you’ve created or selfies taken with your webcam, you’re all set.